-Stephen Raybould – Programme Director (Ageing Better)
+Stephen Raybould – Programmes Director (Ageing Better)

-I am the Programme Director for Ageing Better in Birmingham.
+I am the Programmes Director for Ageing Better in Birmingham.
 My goal is to create and maintain focus, enthusiasm and momentum to tackle the issue of isolation in those over 50.
 I am responsible, on behalf of Ageing Better Core Strategic Partnership, for delivering thechange brought about by Ageing Better in Birmingham.

 I pull together the various work streams involved and manage their inter-dependencies including oversight of any risks and issues that arise.
 I also take the lead in integrating learning back into the programme.

 I also am responsible for the overall integrity and coherence of the programme.
 I do this by developing and maintaining the programme environment to support each individual project within it.
 This is largely achieved by working through the programme management office, and Ageing Better’s excellent team.